Joasoo/web-app-back/README.md

 `cd [project folder]`

+Open the included Docker Compose file and set PostgreSQL username and password as needed.
-Start Docker and build the container:
+Start Docker and run the included Docker Compose file:
 `docker-compose up -d`

-The application.properties and postgres database now running in Docker container should have the correct configuration.
+PostgreSQL database should now be running in a Docker container.
-If necessary, locate the application.properties file and change PostgreSQL user and password from there.
+In the project directory, locate the application.properties file and change the `spring.datasource.username` and `spring.datasource.password` to your PostgreSQL username and password.

 Build the project (this will also download the necessary dependencies):